 Neanderthal culture falls within the period termed the Middle Paleolithic, i.e. the middle portion of the Old Stone Age.
-The Neanderthal tool tradition is termed the Mousterian Industry Le Moustier site in France.
-Some of the tools were denticulate, H. heidelbergensis, they made compound tools by hafting stone implements onto handles and shafts.
+The Neanderthal tool tradition is termed the Mousterian Industry (see Figures), after the Le Moustier site in France.
+Some of the tools were denticulate, meaning that they were saw-toothed.
+Like H. heidelbergensis, they made compound tools by hafting stone implements onto handles and shafts.
 While they used spears, they did not throw the spears because they lived in a wooded environment.
 Instead, they stalked large prey and ambushed the animal, killing it by stabbing it up close with the hafted spears.